Carnival of Basel: History

+Similar to many other carnival traditions, the Basel carnival has its roots in Celtic and Germanic customs, specifically in practices related to ancestor veneration, the expulsion of winter, and fertility rituals.

+The specific history of the Basler Fasnacht remains unknown as all the documents related to the carnival were destroyed in the catastrophic earthquake of 1356.
+The earliest surviving document relating to the Basel Carnival traces back to the year 1376.

+During the Reformation period, some celebrations were restricted, and at times even banned.
+In response, the Basel carnival gradually transformed into a form of resistance against authoritative repression.
+Additionally, the parade themes shifted towards political topics, adopting a distinctively satirical nature.

-It remains unclear exactly why Carnival starts one week later in Basel than elsewhere in Switzerland or Germany.
+It remains unclear why Carnival starts one week later in Basel than elsewhere in Switzerland or Germany.

 The common explanation is that after the Reformation in 1520, Basel continued celebrating its Fasnacht, while the other regions officially stopped.
 It is said, that in order to differ from the Catholic customs, Fasnacht was scheduled one week later starting in 1529.
 There are no documents from this era supporting this theory, and the resolutions from 1529 were not quoted until 200 years later.

 Historians note that the Catholic carnival date was rescheduled six days earlier in 1091 in the Council of Benevent, because the Sundays were excluded from the 40-day fasting period before Easter, making Ash Wednesday the first day of Lent.
 From then until the 16th century, the two carnival dates existed.
 The first one, ending on Ash Wednesday, was known as the Herren- or Pfaffenfasnacht (lords' or priests' carnival) and was observed by those members of the higher echelons of society.
 The second, one week later at the old time, was known as the Bauernfasnacht (farmers' carnival).
 Afterwards, only this second carnival was celebrated in Basel.

 Today, the Carnival of Basel is said to be "the only Protestant carnival in the world".

 In 2017 the UNESCO added the Carnival of Basel to the list of Intangible Cultural Heritage.